-- Switched off: press and hold to switch on. - During a conversation or in an application: press briefly to finish. - In menus: press briefly to go back a level.
-Press and hold to return to standby mode. - In standby mode: press and hold to switch off phone.
+- Switching on/off: press and hold. - During a conversation or in an application: press briefly to finish. - In menus: press briefly to go back a level.
+Press and hold to return to standby mode. - In standby mode: Press and hold to switch off phone.

-S Navi-key
+4 Navi-key